24dakenlo/light-physics/README.md

 ## particle and wave?

-So far, we have described and explained light in two ways: particle (photon) and wave (electromagnetic wave).
-They look very different ideas.
-However, indeed, light has these two aspects simultaneusly.
-For example, as we have seen in the previous section, energy of a single particle (photon) depends on wavelength.
-But wavelength is not a feature of a particle but a sinusoidal wave!
-If you seriously try to imagine this situation, you may feel mysterious because a sinusoidal wave repeats the same pattern from far away to far away.
+But wait.
+Don't you deel strange?
+While we were talking about photon's energy, "wavelength" sudenly came up.
+Wavelength is a feature of a sinusoidal wave.
+It is hard to connect an idea of wavelength to a particle, because a sinusoidal wave repeats the same pattern from far away to far away.
 It does not look like a single particle which we imagine like a small basket ball.
-Not only you but also everybody may feel uneasy to catch up this story.
+It is a mysterious story.
+As mentioned, light has two aspects: wave and particle.
+Many people try imagining light in such a way that satisfies these two aspects at a same time in vein.
+Not only you but also everybody may feel uneasy to catch up this mystery.
 My suggestion: give up imagination and accept the two aspects without asking how and why.
-Take it easy and keep reading further.
+We call a mysterious particle which has both particle and wave aspects "quantum".
+The theory of nature and behavior of a quantum is called "quantum dynamics".
+We will see it later.

 ## Quantum